Back to index of guitar pages by Donald Sauter.

 3. And we need string makers to sell strings in a range of mass per length.

-Here is a Gavotte by Ludovico Roncalli faithfully translated into a modern tablature.
-It corresponds to the tablature facsimile shown in Frederick Noad's Baroque Guitar anthology, page 8.
-Compare these tablatures with Noad's transcription for modern guitar on page 48 of the book.
+I worked from the original tablature shown in Frederick Noad's Baroque Guitar anthology, page 8.
+Compare the tablature, ancient or modern, with Noad's transcription for modern guitar on page 48 of the book.
 The transcription makes a very nice piece for our classical guitar.
 It also concisely shows up the main differences between Baroque guitar music and what our modern ears have become used to.
 Roncalli's original tablature (and this translation) includes strums, trills and chord inversions - all very characteristic elements of Baroque guitar music - which were left out of the transcription.

 Gavotte Ludovico Roncalli ____ ____ ____ ____ ____ ____ ____ ____ ____ | |.-| | |.-| |.-| |.-| |.-| | | |.-| | |.-| |.-| |.-| | | _____________________________________________________________________ ___3__2|_0_0__0____0_____|________________|______5_7__5_"3__2|"0____| _3_____|________3____1__3|_0_______"0_0__2|_3_3______________|___3__| _______|_________________|_0__2_"0__0_____|________0_________|_____*| _______|_________________|________________|_4________________|___0_*| _______|_3______2____0___|________________|__________________|_0____| _______|_________________|________________|__________________|______| ____ ____ ____ ^ | ____ __ ____ ____ ^ ____ | |-.| | | |.-| |.-| | v | |. | |. | |.-| |.-| | | | |.-| ____________________________________________________________________ |________|_____0__3_"2__0|_2_____8___|____2_3__0_"0___|_0___0______| |____3__1|"0_0_______1___|_4___8___10|"8__________4__4|_____3_"1__0| |*_2_____|_0_____________|_4_________|_9__________4___|_____1______| |*_______|_______________|_4_________|________________|___2________| |________|_____3_____0___|_2_________|________________|___2________| |________|_______________|___________|________________|____________| ____ ____ ____ ____ ____ ____ ____ ____ ____ ____ __ | |.-| |.-| |.-| |.-| |.-| |.-| |.-| |.-| |.-| |.-| |. | | v _____________________________________________________________________ _____________________|______3__2_0__0_5__3|_2__3_5__7_"5__2|_3_3__||_ _1__0_1____3__5_"3___|_0__3_______________|________________|___3__||_ _2_______2__________5|_0__________________|________________|_0___*||_ ___________4_________|____________________|_0______________|_____*||_ _____________________|___________3________|________________|___2__||_ _____________________|____________________|________________|______||_